KhalidCEU/proyecto1/README.md

 ## Data Persistence

 The program uses object persistance using Java's ```ObjectOutputStream```and ```ObjectInputStream```, automatically saving created products to a file (_"data.dat"_) when exiting.
 It also loads data from (_"data.dat"_) file if it exists upon launch.

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](/LICENSE) file for details.